MicrosoftDocs/win32/desktop-src/FWP/api-sets.md

 Data type names are all upper-case and underscore-delimited.
-The name always begins with a prefix that identifies its component group, such as [**FWPM\_PROVIDER0**](fwpm-provider0-struct.md).
+The name always begins with a prefix that identifies its component group, such as [**FWPM\_PROVIDER0**](/windows/win32/Fwpmtypes/ns-fwpmtypes-fwpm_provider0_?branch=master).

 Function names are mixed-case and case-delimited.
-The name always begins with a prefix that identifies its component group, such as [**FwpmProviderContextAdd0**](fwpmprovidercontextadd0-func.md).
+The name always begins with a prefix that identifies its component group, such as [**FwpmProviderContextAdd0**](/windows/win32/Fwpmu/nf-fwpmu-fwpmprovidercontextadd0?branch=master).

 Most data and function names end with a version number.
 The fwpvi.h header file maps version-independent data and function names to the version that is appropriate for use with a given operating system.
 For more information, see [WFP Version-Independent Names and Targeting Specific Versions of Windows](wfp-version-independent-names-and-targeting-specific-versions-of-windows.md).

 Each component does not stand alone.
-For example, IKE main mode (MM) policies are defined in the IKEEXT component, but are stored in a provider context and are associated with a filter—both of which are found in the FWPM API component.
+For example, IKE main mode (MM) policies are defined in the IKEEXT component, but are stored in a provider context and are associated with a filter both of which are found in the FWPM API component.

 ## User-Mode and Kernel-Mode Public Header Files